PSswathi/intercountnet_intersection-vehicle-counting-using-computer-vision/README.md

 ## **Business Problem:**
 Urban intersections are becoming increasingly congested as cities grow and vehicle usage rises.
-Traditional traffic monitoring methods—such as manual counting, fixed induction loops, or costly radar systems—are either inaccurate, expensive to maintain, or incapable of capturing real-time multi-class traffic patterns.
+Traditional traffic monitoring methods—such as manual counting, fixed induction loops, or costly radar systems are either inaccurate, expensive to maintain, or incapable of capturing real-time multi-class traffic patterns.

 City traffic departments lack accurate per-vehicle-class counts (cars, trucks, buses, motorcycles, bicycles) at intersections, which limits their ability to: